You're not a horse racing expert, but you can act like one for the Preakness Stakes.

 7. Get ambitious.

+Try picking an underdog to root for Saturday.
 When you place your bet, try a superfecta, naming the top four horses in the order you expect them to place.